UtkarshAgrawalDTU/My-Fridge-API/readme.md

-# Betagram
+# What's In My Fridge?
+REST API
-> Betagram is a mini-Instagram clone designed using Django, JavaScript and Bootstrap !
-Just like Instagram, this application allows you to connect with your friends and share images.
-Check it out here : [Betagram](https://betagram.herokuapp.com)
+> What's In My Fridge? is a REST API which suggests users various recipes based on the ingredients selected.
+Check it out here: [What's In My Fridge?
+REST API](https://myfridgeapi.herokuapp.com)

 ## Table of contents
 * [General info](#general-info)